oasis-open/cti-stix-visualization/README.md

 Go to [http://oasis-open.github.io/cti-stix-visualization](http://oasis-open.github.io/cti-stix-visualization).
 Upload a JSON file, paste some valid JSON text, or provide the URL for an external JSON file.
 The URL for an external JSON file can be provided on the main page or as a URL parameter: https://oasis-open.github.io/cti-stix-visualization/?url=https://raw.githubusercontent.com/oasis-open/cti-stix-visualization/master/test.json.
 To run STIXViz locally see the section below.

 #### Customizing the graph's appearance
 You can also optionally customize the nodes, text and icons associated with each object type, shown on the graph.
-The Configration textarea at the bottom of the page that accepts JSON (format is specified on the visualizer page), allows you to specify a custom icon and/or a custom property to be shown.
+The Configuration textarea at the bottom of the page that accepts JSON (format is specified on the visualizer page), allows you to specify a custom icon and/or a custom property to be shown.
 You can specify one custom icon and/or display property per type of object; you can overwrite the icon and/or text displayed for existing STIX object types, or for your own custom object types.
 Note that the custom icon must be located in the visualizer's `icons` directory.
 Alternatively, you can specify the custom icon via a web URL, in which case you must specify the protocol (e.g. https).
 Additional customization involves the timeline, which is discussed in the following section.

 #### Using the Timeline